.NET on AWS Blog

 Figure 9: Configuring traffic splitting

 Through settings you control the initial traffic split percentage of incoming traffic that is shifted to the new environment, and the traffic splitting evaluation time, the number of minutes to evaluate health and proceed to shift all traffic over.
-Rolling back a deployment to the previous version is quick and doesn’t disruptive.
+Rolling back a deployment to the previous version is quick and isn’t disruptive.
 For more information, refer to How traffic splitting deployments work.

 Blue-Green Deployment